 Dr. Reagan Bergstresser-Simpson holds a Bachelor of Science in Psychology from Middle Tennessee State University and a Doctorate in Occupational Therapy from Belmont University.
-She is a registered and licensed occupational therapist and holds a national phlebotomy certification as well.
+She is a registered and licensed occupational therapist.
 She joined the Huntington faculty in 2017 as the Fieldwork/Capstone Assistant and works as an occupational therapist in her local community.

-Dr. Bergstresser-Simpson is a member of the Tennessee American Occupational Therapy Association and has been involved with several other organizations through fieldwork and residency, including Special Kids (Murfreesboro, Tennessee) and Camp TJ (Glasgow, Kentucky).
+Dr. Bergstresser-Simpson is a member of the Tennessee American Occupational Therapy Association, American Occupational Therapy Association and has been involved with several other organizations.
 She has a keen interest in seating, positioning, and mobility.
 During her doctoral residency, she worked extensively with seating and positioning at Permobil, Inc. of Lebanon, Tennessee, lobbied in Washington for mobility rights, presented at Nashville State Community College, and also collaborated with the Users First Alliance where she created marketing materials, helped with membership recruitment and served as a presenter at the International Seating Symposium.
 She is a philanthropist at heart and appreciates the opportunity to get involved in charitable events through her work.

-Dr. Bergstresser-Simpson is a native of Melbourne, Florida, and currently resides in picturesque Bell Buckle, Tennessee, with her husband, two children and three cats in the residential community of one of the nation’s oldest boarding schools.
+Dr. Bergstresser-Simpson is a native of Melbourne, Florida, and currently resides in picturesque Bell Buckle, Tennessee, with her husband and two children in the residential community of one of the nation’s oldest boarding schools.
 She is a musician and crafter and enjoys using her expertise in occupational therapy to create hands-on learning activities for her children.
-She is also an avid traveler and loves exploring local and world cultures
+She is also an avid traveler and loves exploring local and world cultures.